ARK56 welcomes new members

 It is now time to highlight the latest members of the network.
 Here we present the new actors who have joined ARK56.

-Ishuset Friends and Flavors
+Ishuset by Friends and Flavors

 Ishuset in Väggahamnen is a meeting place where industrial charm meets modern design.
 The old icehouse has been renovated into a bright and inviting venue with high ceilings and large windows – a space where friends and families love to gather.